SrijanBadhya/Debsoc/Running the PES Debsoc.md

 PES clubs often tell juniors to market events on every group they are a part of.
 The default stance assumed by juniors is that you can send anything you want (especially once the group transitions into random spam).
 Pre-2023, the Debsoc group was for formal messages only.
 In 2024, everything was allowed, except for marketing posts from other clubs.
 This was rather odd, because what makes us find some spam okay but other spam as spam?
 (The cause of this decision was the Debsoc getting pissed by MUN marketing one day, but we couldn't announce that we were banning mun posts, so we said we were banning all posts).

-I think this is rather dumb,
+I think this was rather dumb,
 - especially since the Debsoc desires to do marketing in other groups later.
 It makes us look hypocritical and shitty when the Debsoc markets itself in a Write Angle group but doesn't allow Write Angle events to be marketed in the Debsoc group.
 - We should be able to tolerate MUN marketing.
 Most people who have been recruited into Debsoc are loyal enough to not leave anyway.
 A little bit of MUN marketing won't convince them, and we shouldn't show our fragile egos by saying, "Don't join, MUN is trash".
 - If someone is actually destined for MUNsoc, then it's evil of us to prevent MUNsoc marketing from reaching them for the sake of keeping them in our club.
 We are then basically the witch who keeps Rapunzel locked in a tower to prevent her from leaving and following her destiny, just so that we can extract more value out of her and her hair.

+####  More on our approach to MUN as a whole

+It's unw
+don't alienate mun people because a lot of people try out both clubs. take the high road, don't turn off people by spewing mun hate.
+Even if I didn't like mun, I'd lose respect for a debsoc member who needed to hate on mun to make debate look valuable.
 <br>
 <br>
 <br>